-Goal: Make walking, cycling, and public transit preferred transportation options
+Our goal: Make walking, cycling, and public transit preferred transportation options

-- Make the majority (over 50%) of trips by foot, bicycle, and public transit
+Our target: Make the majority (over 50%) of trips by foot, bicycle, and public transit

-- Reduce the average distance driven per resident by 20% from 2007 levels
+Our target: Reduce the average distance driven per resident by 20% from 2007 levels

 How we measure success

 - Annual survey data from Vancouver residents about chosen transportation modes and distances travelled